vmagjer/my-portfolio/README.md

 # Portfolio of Vlatko Magjer

-Here I present projects I've worked on and the interesting challenges I've faced developing them.
+Website to present projects I've worked on and the challenges I've faced developing them.

-I also try to showcase my skill in developing a UI through this very project by using fancy, flashy and/or subtle front-end techniques.

 You can [get in touch with me via LinkedIn](https://www.linkedin.com/in/vlatko-magjer/).

 ## TODO

-- [ ] Project list
+- [ x ] Project list
-- [ ] Project details
-- [ ] Scroll animation
+- [ - ] Scroll animation
-- [x] 3D thing
+- [ x ] 3D thing
-- [ ] Cursor interaction
+- [ x ] Cursor interaction